lewiscj97/student-directory/README.md

 This shows in the terminal the current students in the database.

-* 3: Save the students to students.csv
+* 3: Save the students

-This saves any students in the in-memory database to the students.csv file.
+This saves any students to a file.
+If no file is specified, the `students.csv` file will be used.

 * 4: Load the students from students.csv

 This loads the data manually from students.csv.
 This is useful if a database already exists, but it wasn't loaded on startup.

+* 5: Print source sode

+This prints the source code for the current file in the terminal.